cclinus/AV-Fuzzer/carla_sim/visuals/rear_end/README.md

 ## Scenarios
 - scenario_1.yaml:
     - Map: Town01
-    - Description: A crash on a residential two-way street where the ego vehicle fails to stop for a halted NPC and enters a front-to-rear collision.
+    - Description: The ego fails to stop for a halted NPC
     - Fault: EGO
     - ACC_CONFIG:
         - ego: 201
         - NPC: 202
 - scenario_2.yaml:
     - Map: Town02
-    - Description: A crash on a residential two-way street where the ego vehicle stops for a halted NPC.
-A high-speed NPC then enters a front-to-rear collision with the ego vehicle
+    - Description: An NPC fails to stop for the ego, which has halted for another NPC
     - Fault: NPC
     - ACC_CONFIG:
         - ego: 202
         - NPC: 201
 - scenario_3.yaml:
     - Map: Town03
-    - Description: A crash on an urban one-way street where the ego vehicle stops for a halted NPC.
-A medium-speed NPC then enters a front-to-rear collision with the ego vehicle
+    - Description: An NPC fails to stop for the ego, which has halted for another NPC
     - Fault: NPC
     - ACC_CONFIG
         - ego: 202